praveenjayabalan/SCMSI/Webapp/README.md

-# wEB FOR SIGNUP AND LOGIN
+# weB FOR SIGNUP AND LOGIN
 This web app has been developed using the popular Django framework and Bootstrap for the frontend.
 My motivation to build this project is so that I can learn about Django and tighten up my skills.
 This mini-app can be easily integrated into a bigger system project that needs to have a registration and login system.

 ### Basic Features of The App